aimeos/aimeos-typo3/README.md

 **Note:** composer 2.1+ is required!

-The latest version can be installed via composer too.
-This is especially useful if you want to create new TYPO3 installations automatically or play with the latest code.
-You need to install the composer package first if it isn't already available:
+The latest TYPO3 version can be installed via composer.
+This is especially useful, if you want to create new TYPO3 installations automatically or play with the latest code.
+You need to install the composer package first, if it isn't already available:

 ```bash
 php -r "readfile('https://getcomposer.org/installer');" | php -- --filename=composer